 PTES and BHPS statement on hedgehogs and badgers

 An analysis of the original badger culling experiments, published in April 2014, shows that, at some sites, hedgehog numbers did increase following reduction in the number of badgers.
-However, sample sizes were small and results were uncertain at some sites.
+This is not unexpected, considering what we know of the relationship between hedgehogs and badgers.
 BHPS and PTES do not consider this sufficient evidence to advocate culling badgers as a means of increasing hedgehog numbers, and believe that culling any species in an effort to conserve another is undesirable given better environmental approaches.

 Hedgehogs face many other challenges and it would be wrong to focus on this issue and distract from others.
 There is a pressing need to support hedgehogs in urban areas, some of which may offer a refuge from badgers.
 It is particularly important to focus on the barriers created by walls and impermeable garden fences and the consequent fragmentation of the hedgehog population.
 The progressive loss of suitable feeding areas through intensive gardening or inappropriate management of amenity grasslands are also major issues about which we can take action with direct beneficial effect to hedgehogs and many other animals.
-Indeed over 32 000 Hedgehog Champions have pledged to do so via Hedgehog Street, our drive to create hedgehog-friendly neighbourhoods.
+Indeed, tens of thousands of Hedgehog Champions have pledged to do so via Hedgehog Street, our drive to create hedgehog-friendly neighbourhoods.

 Ways to help...